Rule 4123:1-3-09 | Roofing devices.

 (1) Catch platforms for pitched roofs.

-(2) For flat roofs.
+(2) Catch platforms for flat roofs.

 On flat roofs, not having a parapet of at least thirty inches in height, a standard guardrail substantially fixed in place may be used.
-Safety belts or harnesses attached to a lifeline which is securely fastened to the structure may be used in lieu of a standard guardrail.
+Safety harnesses attached to a lifeline which is securely fastened to the structure may be used in lieu of a standard guardrail.

 (G) Kettles and tankers.